Introduction to Agile at Scale

 - Less Huge: Few thousand people are involved in one product.

-- Applied to multiple teams that are cross-functional.
+- Applied to multiple cross-functional teams.

 - Working on one deliverable product through collaborative efforts directed towards one goal.